MicrosoftDocs/defender-docs/articles/defender-for-cloud/kubernetes-nodes-va.md

 ms.topic: conceptual
 ---

-# Kubernetes (K8s) node host vulnerability assessment
+# Kubernetes (K8s) node vulnerability assessment

-Defender for Containers can scan the VMs that host K8s nodes to assess vulnerabilities to the OS and installed software.
-Recommendations for remediation are generated for the customer security team to review.
+Defender for Containers can scan the [VMs that host K8s nodes](./kubernetes-nodes-overview.md#k8s-node-vms) to assess vulnerabilities to the OS and installed software.
+Recommendations for remediation are generated for the customer security team to review and remediate as part of the [shared responsibility](./kubernetes-nodes-overview.md#shared-responsibility-of-k8s-nodes) to maintain the K8s nodes of a cluster.

-> [!Note]
-> Protection of K8s nodes is offered for Microsoft Azure Kubernetes Services (AKS).

-## K8s node host

-A K8s cluster node is hosted on a VM supported by the K8s service.
-A set of nodes ("node pool" or "node group") must have the same supported VM and version for each node.
-The K8s service allows the customer to configure a cluster, including the selection of node host VMs, to support the requirements of applications running in the cluster.
-Maintenance of the node host VM is [a shared responsibility](./kubernetes-nodes-overview.md#share-responsibility-of-k8s-nodes) between the K8s provider and the customer.

 ## How vulnerability assessment is done